mitchgavan/mitchgavan.github.io/_drafts/2019-02-02-react-serverless-shop.md

 ---
 layout: post
-title: Create a serverless eCommerce app with React, Stripe and Netlify
+title: Create a serverless eCommerce site with React, Stripe and Netlify
 description: TODO
 image: /images/posts/redux-and-ramda.jpg
 ---

 In this tutorial I'm going to show you how to create your own eCommerce solution so that you can start accepting payments on your website without the need for a traditional server or third-party subscription service.
-We'll be using React to build the functionality, Netlify to host the site and communicate with Stripe for payment processing.
+We'll be using React (with hooks!) to build the functionality, communicate with Stripe for payment processing, and Netlify to deploy and host the site.
+You can view the final result of what we'll be creating [here](https://google.com).

 Before we get started I'd just like to point out that the solution we'll be creating won't cost you anything to run and maintain until you reach the generous limits of Netlify's [free tier](https://www.netlify.com/pricing/).
 The only thing you'll need to note is that Stripe charges a [small fee](https://stripe.com/au/pricing) for each payment processed, in return for their secure and scalable payment platform.